Designing a Simple 8 Bit CPU Emulator in Python

 copy 0 6

-# if wall ahead and to the right then do a uturn
+# if wall ahead and right do a uturn

 and